chungkky/2017-08-02_Collaborating-with-Git/Lessons-01.md

 - Be careful!
 You are cloning the main repository.
 - Everyone has push and pull access to the central repo.
 - Never commit to the master directly.
-- Always do your work on branches and then .
+- Always do your work on a different branch from master.
--

 #### Basic Shared Repository Workflow
 - update your local repo with `git pull origin master`,